Total cases are all cases since the start of the epidemic, i.e. cumulative cases. For the number of people currently ill, see “Active cases”.

 The map color palette may look different depending on the indicator and/or the date you have selected.
 This is due to some of the data being highly skewed, which causes leaflet::colorQuantile to fail.
 I had to program around this issue by creating a function that switches to leaflet::colorNumeric in such cases. colorNumeric doesn't use quantiles to break down the data, so the resulting color scheme doesn't look as good.

-My name is Petr Baranovskiy, I am an R language enthusiast, and until recently I worked as a researcher with the University of Saskatchewan, where I specialized in economic policy analysis, economic and statistical modeling, energy policy, and the use of geospatial data for policy analysis.
+My name is Petr Baranovskiy, I am an R language enthusiast, and I specialize in economic policy analysis, economic and statistical modeling, energy policy, and the use of geospatial data for policy analysis.
 If you liked this app, please visit my blog at dataenthusiast.ca and follow me on Twitter.

 Click here to read the license.

-THE USE OF THE GOVERNMENT OF CANADA AND/OR STATISTICS CANADA DATA IN THIS PRODUCT DOES NOT CONSTITUTE AN ENDORSEMENT BY THE GOVERNMENT OF CANADA AND/OR STATISTICS CANADA OF THIS PRODUCT.
+THE USE OF THE GOVERNMENT OF CANADA AND/OR STATISTICS CANADA DATA IN THIS SOFTWARE DOES NOT CONSTITUTE AN ENDORSEMENT BY THE GOVERNMENT OF CANADA AND/OR STATISTICS CANADA OF THIS SOFTWARE.

 THE APPLICATION IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHOR OR COPYRIGHT HOLDER BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OR CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE APPLICATION OR THE USE OR OTHER DEALINGS IN THE APPLICATION.